Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Motivation

-We observe that the following behavior is key to a working repair term: at each iteration $j$, the repair term multiplies with the previous iteration result $\tagged{s_i}{j - 1}$, which is an expression of $\tagged{m_i}{j - 1}$, and replaces all uses of $\tagged{m_i}{j - 1}$ with $\tagged{m_i}{j}$, as shown in Equation \ref{eq:example-result}.
-This repair term is a \textit{tag updater} (\mbox{considering} that $\langle{j}\rangle$ is a tag on the array access).
-We show in Section \ref{sec:tgo} that \NAME{} automatically finds this repair term for a large class of programs.
+We observe that the following behavior is key to a working repair term: at each iteration $j$, multiplying the previous iteration result $\tagged{s_i}{j - 1}$, which is an expression of $\tagged{m_i}{j - 1}$, and replaces all uses of $\tagged{m_i}{j - 1}$ with $\tagged{m_i}{j}$.
+If $\langle{j}\rangle$ is a tag on the array access, then this repair term is a \textit{tag updater}.
+We show in Section \ref{sec:tgo} that \NAME{} automatically finds a tag updater for a large class of programs.

-This solution of reduction fusion as shown in Figure \ref{fig:example-ours} adds a small number of instructions to compute the repair term, as the repair term is a short expression calculated once per iteration.
-It also adds some memory overhead to keep the previous iteration of reductions (i.e. \xmaxprev{} and \xmaxcurr{}), in GPU registers or shared memory.
-This memory overhead is low as the reduction output arrays are small compared to other arrays in the program, such as \xexp{} and \inp{}.
-These overheads trade off with the benefit of reduced memory pressure, which is often profitable on GPUs. }
+This solution to operator fusion adds a small amount of computational overhead, as the repair term is evaluated once per iteration.
+It also adds memory storage overhead to record the previous iteration results (i.e. \xmaxprev{} and \xmaxcurr{}) in GPU registers or shared memory.
+This memory overhead is low, as reduction output arrays are small compared to other arrays in the program, such as \xexp{} and \inp{}.
+Fusion benefits, including reduced global memory transfers and improved data reuse, often far outweigh the overhead, as evidenced by FlashAttention's performance improvements. }